solita/solita.github.com/_posts/2020-04-08-secure-software-development-lifecycle.md

 ## How to implement secure software development lifecycle

 Start small and make it evolve over time.
 Treat the improvements in SSDLC like you would treat any other process improvements or quality assurance tasks.
-Make them as a visible for in your agile boards and make a supporting document that clearly tells what you are after for.
+Make them as visible for in your agile boards and make a supporting document that clearly tells what you are after.

 #### Requirements